puzhaling/puzhaling/README.md

 - Hi, I’m @puzhaling
-- I’m currently learning C++ metaprogramming and multithreading
+- I’m currently learning C++ generic/meta programming and multithreading
 - It seems to me, that I fell in love with functional programming
 - How to reach me: puzhaling@gmail.com